harvard-lil/colors/README.md

 docker-compose exec web fab run
 ```

-In both cases, the step of `db.populate_colors_in_db()` is fairly
+In both cases, the step of `db.populate_colors_in_db()` is
-time-consuming.

-Note that `pip-compile` can't handle the version of `torch` we need
-here, so both the local instructions and the Docker init script
-include a manual upgrade.
-This should be fixed, and this note removed,
-in a future release.
+time-consuming, presently about thirteen minutes on a 3.1 GHz
+quad-core Intel Core i7.